 To send money:

-- Identification.
-Most services require a driver’s license, UK passport or any other government-issued ID.
+Identification.
+Most services require a driver’s licence, UK passport or any other government-issued ID.

 Documents to receive money in Saudi Arabia